 You’re worth it.

-These thoughts move in as an unwanted roommate who you can’t seem to kick out.
+These thoughts move in like an unwanted roommate who you can’t seem to kick out.

 They’re constantly repeating unhelpful feedback and you just can’t seem to shut them down.